The-FireHub-Project-old/TheCore/docs/topics/wiki/Wiki Arr.md

-> [!NOTE]
-            The two values from the key → value pairs are considered equal only if (string) $elem1 === (string) $elem2.
-In other words, a strict type check is executed, so the string representation must be the same.

 ### ### Computes the intersection of arrays with additional index check

 _Returns an array containing all the values of array that are present in all the arguments.
 Note that the keys